Extra-pair copulation: In human males

 Extra-pair copulation in men has been explained as being partly due to parental investment.
 Research has suggested that copulation poses more of a risk to future investment for women, as they have the potential of becoming pregnant, and consequently require a large parental investment of the gestation period, and then further rearing of the offspring.
 Contrastingly, men are able to copulate and then abandon their mate as there is no risk of pregnancy for themselves, meaning there is a smaller risk of parental investment in any possible offspring.
-It has been suggested that, due to having such low parental investment, it is evolutionarily adaptive for men to copulate with as many women as possible, as it will allow them to spread their genes with little risk of future investment.
-This may therefore lead to more extra-pair copulation in men, as they are able to copulate with other women without the consequences of having to rear new offspring.
+It has been suggested that, due to having such low parental investment, it is evolutionarily adaptive for men to copulate with as many women as possible.
+This will allow males to spread their genes with little risk of future investment but it does come with the increased risk of sexually transmitted infections (STIs).

 Various factors can increase the probability of EPC in males.
 Firstly, males with low levels of fluctuating asymmetry are more likely to have EPCs.
 This may be due to the fact that signals of low fluctuating asymmetry suggest that the males have "good genes", making females more likely to copulate with them as it will enhance the genes of their offspring, even if they do not expect long-term commitment from the male.
 Psychosocial stress early on in life, including behaviours such as physical violence and substance abuse, can predict EPC in later life.
 This has been explained as being due to Life History Theory, which argues that individuals who are reared in environments where resources are scarce and life expectancy is low, are more likely to engage in reproductive behaviours earlier in life in order to ensure the proliferation of their genes.
 Individuals reared in these environments are said to have short life histories.
-With respect to Life History Theory, these finding have been explained by suggesting that males who experienced psychosocial stress early in life have short life histories, making them more likely to try and reproduce as much as possible by engaging in EPC to avoid gene extinction.
+With respect to Life History Theory, these findings have been explained by suggesting that males who experienced psychosocial stress early in life have short life histories, making them more likely to try and reproduce as much as possible by engaging in EPC to avoid gene extinction.